cslarsen/miller-rabin/README.md

 The Miller-Rabin primality test is a probabilistic algorithm for determining if a number is prime or not.

-By its probabilistic nature, it runs quite fast --- in O(k log3 n) time --- but there is a chance for false positives; it can report that a number is prime while it is not.
+By its probabilistic nature, it runs fast --- in O(k log3 n) time --- but there is a chance for false positives; it can report that a number is prime while it is not.
 False negatives are impossible, though.
 If it reports a number is composite, it is.

 For this reason, the algorithm comes with an adjustable _accuracy parameter_.
 By increasing the parameter (and running time) slightly, the